Linda McMahon

-McMahon, along with her husband, Vince McMahon, founded sports entertainment company Titan Sports, Inc. (today WWE) where she worked as the president and later CEO from 1980 to 2009.
-During this time, the company grew from a small regional business in the northeast to a large multinational corporation.
-Among other things, she initiated the company's civic programs, Get REAL and Smackdown Your Vote.
-She gave occasional on-screen performances, most notably in a feud with her husband that culminated at WrestleMania X-Seven.

-In 2009, McMahon left the WWE to run for a seat in the United States Senate from Connecticut as a Republican, but lost to Democrat Richard Blumenthal in the 2010 general election.
+McMahon, along with her husband, Vince McMahon, founded sports entertainment company Titan Sports (later World Wrestling Entertainment; WWE), where she worked as the president and later chief executive officer from 1980 to 2009.
+During this time, the company grew from a regional business in the northeast to a large multinational corporation.
+Among other things, she initiated the company's civic programs, Get R.E.A.L. and SmackDown!
+Your Vote.
+She made occasional on-screen performances, most notably in a feud with her husband that culminated at WrestleMania X-Seven.
+In 2009, she left WWE to run for a seat in the United States Senate from Connecticut as a Republican, but lost to Democrat Richard Blumenthal in the 2010 Senate election.
 She was the Republican nominee for Connecticut's other Senate seat in the 2012 race, but lost to Democrat Chris Murphy.

-On December 7, 2016, Donald Trump (president-elect at the time) announced that he would nominate McMahon to be Administrator of the Small Business Administration.
-The Senate confirmation hearing began on January 24, 2017, and on February 1, her nomination was approved by the Senate Committee on Small Business and Entrepreneurship with an 18–1 vote and confirmed by the full Senate on February 14, by a vote of 81–19.

-On March 29, 2019, the Trump administration announced McMahon would step down as the administrator of the Small Business Administration to assume new responsibilities within President Trump's reelection campaign, and the resignation took effect on April 12.
-On April 15, she was named chairwoman of America First Action, a pro-Trump Super PAC.
+On December 7, 2016, President-elect Donald Trump announced his nomination of McMahon to be Administrator of the Small Business Administration (SBA) for the first Trump administration.
+McMahon was confirmed by the U.S. Senate on February 14, 2017, by a vote of 81–19 and sworn in as the 25th administrator of the SBA.
+On March 29, 2019, the Trump administration announced McMahon would step down as the administrator of the SBA in April to work on his upcoming re-election campaign.

+In 2021, McMahon was the founding chairwoman of the America First Policy Institute.

+On November 19, 2024, McMahon was nominated by President-elect Trump to serve as U.S. secretary of education for the second Trump administration.
+McMahon was confirmed to the office by the U.S. Senate on March 3, 2025, by a vote of 51–45.
+McMahon was sworn in as the 13th U.S. secretary of education on March 3, 2025.